carlosaccp/carlosaccp.github.io/_publications/adaoais.md

 [Download paper here](https://arxiv.org/abs/2307.09341)

-Fun fact: One of the figures generated (but now shown) in the paper is this website's [favicon](../images/website_logo.png)!
+Fun fact: One of the figures generated (but not shown) in the paper is this website's [favicon](../images/website_logo.png)!